SHAARPEC/tutorials/README.md

 ## How to run the tutorials

-This repo contains a number of SHAARPEC tutorials to get you started with the platform, in the form of [Jupyter notebooks](https://jupyter.org/jupyter).
+This repo contains a number of SHAARPEC tutorials to get you started with the platform, in the form of [Jupyter notebooks](https://jupyter.org).
 They are most easily run and packaged with [Docker](https://www.docker.com).
 To run the tutorials:

 1. Install Docker on your computer by following the above link.

+2. Clone the repo.

+3. Set the environment variables for the client id (SHAARPEC_CLIENT_ID) and the client secret (SHAARPEC_CLIENT_SECRET) in your environment.

-2. Setup the tutorials by creating the notebooks.
-Use one of these methods, listed in order of simplicity:
+4. Setup the tutorials by creating the notebooks.
+Use one of these methods from the root folder of the repo, listed in order of simplicity:

     a.
 In bash using `make`: